Here's How Electronics and Blue Light Impact Your Sleep Schedule

 More than 70 million Americans suffer from chronic sleep deprivation or other sleep disorders, and the American Sleep Association says that most of these cases begin when people fail to adhere to good practices at bedtime.
 One of the keys to facilitating healthy sleep is leaving electronics out of the bedroom-especially handheld smartphones, tablets, and laptops, which can disrupt your body's natural sleep process if they're used frequently enough.

 The reason why sleep experts harp on personal electronic devices is because these gadgets (which are often equipped with LED displays) emit very bright light, including the blue aspect of the light spectrum, which are especially harmful to a healthy sleep routine.
-"Blue is the fifth color in the rainbow," says Dr. Jay Neitz, a professor and researcher in the department of ophthalmology at the University of Washington, where he studies vision disorders among other eye health issues.
-"Red is at one end of the spectrum, whereas violet is at the other—blue is in the middle of the color spectrum, but leans towards the short wavelength end."
+"Blue is the fifth color in the rainbow," says Dr. Jay Neitz, a professor and researcher in the department of ophthalmology at the University of Washington School of Medicine, where he studies vision disorders among other eye health issues.
+"Red is at one end of the spectrum, whereas violet is at the other-blue is in the middle of the color spectrum, but leans towards the short wavelength end."

 It's important to note all kinds of light-even sunlight-contain blue hues, which is a color that is transmitted as a short wavelength, meaning it produces a higher amount of energy than others, Neitz says.
 Many people believe using special features to minimize blue light exposure, including apps like Apple's "Night Shift" or special-order eyewear, will allow them to use electronics before bed without disrupting sleep schedules.
 But, according to Neitz, any electronic that emits light could potentially impact your body's circadian rhythm.